 Van Haver works on burlap, often combining oil paint, charcoal, resin, hair, paper, tar and ash in heavily textured compositions.
 She is interested in race and identity, drawing from African, Western, Caribbean and Latin American cultures within her community in the South-East of Amsterdam, Netherlands.
 Her painting is raw and masculine, at times monumental and energetic, at others dark and ominous.

 Recent works continue to deal with social hierarchies and negotiations between ‘self’ and ‘other’.
 The artist skilfully fuses great traditions of painting and current practices of graffiti in her local surroundings.
 Her brutal visual language confronts contemporary society and the difficult relationships between authority and marginalised neighbourhoods.

-The artist skilfully fuses great traditions of painting and the more contemporary practices of graffiti in her surroundings.
-She begins by collecting imagery, either found or from her own photography and sketches.
-These are then deconstructed and fragmented through collage to produce a new reality.
-Surface and subject are finally merged into relief using thick layers of oil paint.
+Van Haver begins by collecting imagery, either found or from her own photography and sketches.
+These are then deconstructed and fragmented through collage to create new narratives.
+Surface and subject are finally sculpted into relief using thick layers of paint.
 The stories they tell are recognisable to the viewer, but left open and inviting interpretation.